-Decimal numbers are those that are smaller than a unit and are written after a decimal point.
-Decimal numbers are an alternative way of writing fractions.
-A quarter of a pizza written as a fraction would be 1⁄4, but written as a decimal would be 0.25.
-0.25 is a decimal with two places - the 2 represents 2 tenths and the 5 is 5 hundredths.
+Decimal numbers are smaller than one and come after a decimal point.
+They're like another way of writing fractions.
+For example, a quarter of pizza as a fraction is 1/4, but as a decimal, it's 0.25.
+The 2 in 0.25 means 2 tenths, and the 5 is 5 hundredths.

-Can you tell the difference between tenths and hundredths?
-Can you round a number to two decimal places?
-See how well you understand decimal numbers by playing this quiz!Quizzes: Your Ticket to Fun Learning.
+Can you spot the difference between tenths and hundredths?
+How about rounding a number to two decimal places?
+Test your decimal number skills by playing this quiz!Quizzes: Your Ticket to Fun Learning.
 Dive In